Sears Moves to Beijing

-I don't remember ever having been in Hoffman Estates, but then how would I?
+I don't remember ever having been in Hoffman Estates, but then why would I?
 It is a nondescript suburb of Chicago, actually an incorporated subdivision.
 It boasts none of the improvements that distinguish other suburbs from the mass, lacking a mall, an amusement park, or an international airport.
 It does apparently have a nice view of the traffic jams, and lots of land that doesn't have ugly buildings on it yet.

-Perhaps you recall the terms of the incentive package that Sears to stay.
+Perhaps you recall the terms of the incentive package that persuaded Sears to stay.
 The state will spend $61 million, mainly to expand nearby roads.
 Such improvement should give Sears a badly needed edge in its retail wars with the likes of WalMart, since its executives will be able to linger at their desks for several minutes longer and still make their tee times.

 The state also will pick up some job training costs.
 Hundreds of Sears' loyal clerical and other support staff are not to make the move to Hoffman Estates.
-The town is thirty miles from the Loop, far to commute to and too expensive to move to.
+The town is thirty miles from the Loop, too far to commute to and too expensive to move to.
 (One employee complained that Hoffman Estates might as well be in Beijing; since the el doesn't go there, either.)
-Many of these workers are black, and some of them angrily alleged that Sears had, by its move, adopted the same approach to anti-discrimination laws that other U.S. firms have adopted toward child labor and worker's comp and job safety laws rules when they move their factories to the Third World.
+Many of these workers are African American, and some of them angrily alleged that Sears had, by its move, adopted the same approach to anti-discrimination laws that other U.S. firms have adopted toward child labor and worker's comp and job safety laws when they move their factories to the Third World.

-The real incentive was not a grant of money, however, but of real estate.
+The real incentive was not a grant of money but of real estate.
 The state agreed to set up a tax increment financing district in Hoffman Estates that would finance the bonds needed to buy for Sears 786 acres of prime development property.
 Sears will use 200 acres of the site for its new group headquarters and develop the rest, which eventually could be worth as much as $1 billion.
-It was not immediately clear how giving Sears a leg up as a would improve the performance of its stumbling merchandise operations, but the boys and girls at DCCA wouldn't all drive BMWs if they weren't smarter than the rest of us.
+It was not immediately clear how giving Sears a leg up as a developer would improve the performance of its stumbling merchandise operations, but the boys and girls at DCCA wouldn't all drive BMWs if they weren't smarter than the rest of us.
 In any event, the real estate deal was the nicest profit the Merchandise Group has shown since the lawn mower market went soft.

-Alas, the problem with people who can be bribed by you, as any Illinois politician ought to know, is that they can be bribed by someone else.
-DCCA extracted no guarantees from Sears about how long it will stay in Illinois, or how many jobs will stay here.
+Alas, the problem with people who can be bribed by you, as any Illinois politician ought to know, is that they can be bribed by someone else too.
+DCCA extracted no guarantees from Sears about how long the firm will stay in Illinois, or how many jobs will stay here.
 Nor can one ever sure how the costs of such deals are computed.
 Responding to the recent audit of his agency, DCCA director Jay Hedges—reminds you of Dennis the Menace as trained at Harvard Business, don't you think?—said in effect that the state's investment in the Diamond-Star Motor plant in Normal was inflated to give Lee Iacocca something to brag about.
 I would suspect that DCCA did not calculate the cost in unemployment compensation for the workers Sears leaves behind, or of the ozone pollution that will result from the shift of so many commuting trips from public transit to cars.
 But even such a consummate egoist as Mr. Thompson would not want to brag how he had taken himself to the cleaners.

-DCCA's misdemeanors on behalf of Sears were not fiscal.
+DCCA's misdemeanors on behalf of Sears were not fiscal but philosophical.
 Especially egregious was the state's extension of tax increment financing authority, which previously had been used only in economically blighted areas.
 The legislature hurried to rewrite its TIF statute to include Sears-style relocations in suburbs like Hoffman Estates, which is disadvantaged only by the standards of its booming neighbors, since unlike them it does not yet boast its own Fortune 500 outpost.